TheOdinProject/curriculum/javascript/introduction/problem_solving.md

 #### Pseudo Code
 Pseudo code is writing out the logic for your program in natural language instead of code.
 It helps you slow down and think through the steps your program will have to go through to solve the problem.

-Here's an example of what the pseudo code for a simple program that prints all numbers up to an entered number might look like:
+Here's an example of what the pseudo code for a simple program that prints all numbers up to an inputted number might look like:

 ```
 When the user inputs a number
 Initialize a counter variable and set its value to zero
-While counter is smaller than user entered number
+While counter is smaller than user inputted number
 Print the value of the counter variable
 ```